sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-2/index.md

 In the previous post, we successfully performed the TLS handshake and sent our 24-byte connection preface.
 To the server, we now look like a valid HTTP/2 client.
 But as soon as that preface is sent, the server starts talking back in a language we haven't yet taught our Go code to understand.

 While HTTP/1.1 communicated in lines of text separated by newlines, HTTP/2 communicates in **frames**.
 Every single interaction from here on out (settings, headers, data, and keepalive pings) happens inside of a frame.
-To progress, we need to build a parser that can slice into these binary packets and make sense of the bits inside.
+To move us closer to our goal of understanding HTTP/2, we need to build a parser that can slice into these binary packets and make sense of the bits inside.

 ### The Anatomy of a Frame